telliott99/MySwift/optionals.rst

 Optionals
 #########

-Swift has optional values (called "Optionals") that may be ``nil``, and not have a value, or they may have a value including a basic type like Int or String.
+It's useful to have operations that may or may not succeed, and if it doesn't work, we just deal with it.
+Swift has values called "Optionals" that may be ``nil``, or they may have a value including a basic type like Int or String.
 Consider the following:

 .. sourcecode:: bash

-    let s: String = "123x"
+    var s: String = "123"
     let m: Int? = s.toInt()
-    let t: String = "123"
+    s += "x"
-    let n: Int? = t.toInt()
+    let n: Int? = s.toInt()
     println(m)
     println(n)

-The first conversion ``s.toInt()`` will fail because the value ``"123x"`` can't be converted to an integer.
+The second conversion ``s.toInt()`` will fail because the value ``"123x"`` can't be converted to an integer.
 Nevertheless, the code compiles and when run it prints

 .. sourcecode:: bash

     > xcrun swift test.swift
+    Optional(123)
     nil
-    Optional(123)
     >

 The values ``m`` and ``n`` are "Optionals".
 Test for ``nil`` by doing either of the following: